Research Grants News

 In 2016, we awarded four grants to promising research areas as part of our ongoing commitment to research.

 Dr Emma Derrett-Smith (UCL): “Molecular pathway analysis of keloidal morphea in systemic sclerosis"

 Keloidal morphea is rare and therefore poorly understood, particularly when it develops in patients with co-existing scleroderma.
 Its development sometimes determines the decision to commence immunosuppressive drugs, though the rationale for doing so is not strong.
 The results from this study with patient samples will shed light on why some individuals develop keloidal morphea and the best ways to treat them.

-Holmes et al (UCL): “The role of Endothelial-to-Mesenchymal Transition in scleroderma calcinosis"
+Dr Alan Holmes (UCL): “The role of Endothelial-to-Mesenchymal Transition in scleroderma calcinosis"